carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek is available in the database and its content.
-Include the -n flag within your command to avoid this information to be download.
+Include the `-n` flag within your command to avoid this information to be downloaded.
 For instance, if we wish to check the availability of the genome of the
-LMD-9 strain of the Streptococcus thermophilus bacterium in FASTA format, we would type the following:
+LMD-9 strain of the *Streptococcus thermophilus* bacterium in FASTA format, we would type the following:

 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus thermophilus" -S LMD-9 -n bacteria